martinproks/cosmeticthread3d/README.md

 ## File structure - what is what

+- `doc/` - documentation...

 - `icons/` - icon folder...

 - `tests_and_examples/` - just some junk-yard...

-- `Init.pi` - this file is loaded when FreeCAD starts.
+- `Init.py` - this file is loaded when FreeCAD starts.
 It is import of the `cosmeticthread3d` class there.

 - `InitGui.py` - the workbench GUI, menus and toolbar buttons.

 - `__init__.py` - rest of macro version of the scripts I started.
 Not relevant for workbench.

+- `ct3d_params.py` - common parameters definition for all thread versions and types.

-- `cosmeticthread3d.py` - all the working code for console mode.
+- `cosmeticthread3d_part.py` - all the working code for console mode for Part version of threads.

-- `cosmeticthread3d_Gui.py` - GUI part of the macro called from work bench buttons and menus.
+- `cosmeticthread3d_Gui.py` - GUI buttons and menus called from InitGui.py.

+- `ct3dGuiTools.py` - tools for cosmeticthread3d_Gui.

+- `MetricCoarse1st.py` - tabularized parameters for metric coarse threads, preffered selection (1st) according to ISO 261

 ## Notes to implementation